benkrichman/geocontour/README.md

   - trace contour using improved pavlidis algorithm and plot resultant contour and contour search
   - compute geocontour from contour and plot, using simplify option
   - plot geocontour with cartopy background options (borders and physical features) - will error and exit if cartopy not installed
+  - plots will be large (dpi is auto-calculated to create enough resolution to zoom in for diagnostic use - this setting can be changed for quick plotting)

 [^IPP]:Contour Tracing Algorithms, [Pattern Recognition Project](https://www.imageprocessingplace.com/downloads_V3/root_downloads/tutorials/contour_tracing_Abeer_George_Ghuneim/alg.html)